-I am 28 years old an I absolutely love my life!
-I am married to the love of my life, Laura Smith!
+I am married to my high school sweet heart, Laura Smith!
 I live in Pittsburgh, PA.
 I am passionate about adding value to peoples lives and helping them reach their maximum potential.
-In my free time I enjoy spending time with my wife, writing, reading, running, speaking, learning about leadership, and working out using Beachbody programs!!
-I am currently employed by Light of Life as a Development Officer.
-I am also a Beachbody coach.
+In my free time, I enjoy spending time with my wife, writing, reading, running, speaking, learning about leadership, and working out using Beachbody programs!!
+I am currently employed by Light of Life as the Manager of Outreach and Major Gifts.

 My Contact Information

 Blog Posts: My goal is to bring you fresh content that will encourage you, inspire you, and equip you to live the life that God intended you to live.
 As mentioned before, you can subscribe to my blog via RSS feed or E-mail.

 L3 Leadership Podcast – Each month I interview a high-level leader about leadership, personal growth, productivity, life balance, and the area of their expertise.
 I record these interviews and make them available on this podcast.
 I also record one personal leadership lesson each month that I teach.
 It is my hope that this podcast encourage you, inspire you, and equip you to be the leader you are called to be.